1. Courses: conditions, calendar, perquisites, languages

 It is possible to extend your studies at EPFL under certain conditions and within certain deadlines.

-If you are on exchange during the autumn semester and would like to extend for the spring semester, you have to be nominated by your home university within the deadlines mentioned below.
-In addition, please contact the EPFL student exchange office to receive instructions for your new application by:
+If you are on exchange during the autumn semester and would like to extend for the spring semester, you have to be nominated by your home university and submit a new application within the deadlines mentioned below.
+In addition, please inform the EPFL student exchange office about your desire to extend your studies for the Spring semester.

 - For courses: 15th October